Learn all about the shadow archetype, including definition, characteristics, examples and how it relates to the Creator archetype.

 Shadow Archetype Examples

-An example of the exploration of the shadow archetype in literature is in ‘The Strange Case of Dr. Jekyll and Mr. Hyde’ by Robert Louis Stevenson.
+There are many examples of shadow archetypes in literature, like for instance in ‘The Strange Case of Dr. Jekyll and Mr. Hyde’ by Robert Louis Stevenson.
 Dr Jekyll is a kind, well-respected scientist but he chooses to explore the darker side of science to bring out his ‘second’ nature.

 In doing so he transforms into his evil alter ego Mr Hyde.
 Hyde doesn’t repent or accept responsibility for crimes and misdeeds.
 Despite Jekyll’s best efforts to control Hyde, for a while successful, eventually Hyde takes over and the consequences lead to their deaths.